 Ingest events published from a contract

-Soroban RPC provides a getEvents method which allows you to query events from a smart contract.
-However, the data retention window for these events is roughly 24 hours.
+method which allows you to query events from a smart contract.
+However, the data retention window for these events is 7 days at most.
 If you need access to a longer-lived record of these events you'll want to "ingest" the events as they are published, maintaining your own record or database as events are ingested.

 There are many strategies you can use to ingest and keep the events published by a smart contract.
 Among the simplest might be using a community-developed tool such as Mercury which will take all the infrastructure work off your plate for a low subscription fee.

-Another approach we'll explore here is using a cron job to query Soroban RPC periodically and store the relevant events in a locally stored SQLite database.
+Another approach we'll explore here is using a cron job to query Stellar RPC periodically and store the relevant events in a locally stored SQLite database.
 We are going to use an Object Relational Mapper (ORM), allowing us to write database query directly in Python or JavaScript.

 Setup